Vgrams05/Vgrams05.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Just Hanging with the nerds
 ---

-My name is Inigo Montoya.
+My name is Virgina Grams.
 I have the following qualities:

-- I rock a great mustache
 - I'm extremely loyal to my family
+- I am kind to all
+- been told I have a heart of gold
+- I come from a large and diverse family

-What else do you need?
+#### What I like to do for fun

+>I do medieval foam fighting and I have been doing it for about 8 years.
+I am a huge a animal lover and one day would love to own a farm to rescue animals.
+I enjoy all kind of sci-fi, fantasy, and anime type of fandoms.
+Also a huge disney fan.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+As I said I come from a large family.
+I have experienced alot of things that may have brought me down but I will always get right back up.
+I have lived all around Orange, CA but I have traveled up and down California and some other states.
+Over all I have enjoyed my life and plan to continue finding me and my path.